 In Social Media: Enduring Principles (Oxford University Press, 2016), Professor Humphreys provides a review and synthesis of the empirical social science research on social media.
 Her research on social media includes a project looks at the development of norms and institutions on Wikipedia and another project assesses the creation of value on YouTube.
 Lastly, she is interested developing theories for understanding fundamental consumer institutions such as ownership.
 Her work in this area proposes that consumption can be viewed in terms of access rather than ownership, a model that is useful for understanding the ways in which consumers use media properties and shared resources.

 Professor Humphreys received her PhD in Marketing in 2008 from Kellogg School of Management, Northwestern University with a focus on Cultural Sociology.
 Her dissertation research examined how markets are created through shifts in social structure using the case of casino gambling in America.
 This research was selected as a lead article in the Journal of Marketing and was runner up for the Maynard Award for best paper in Marketing.
 Humphreys also won the Sidney J. Levy award in 2010 for the contribution of her dissertation research to Consumer Culture Theory.
+She was also named as an MSI Marketing Scholar in 2020.

 In all of this work, she has developed and refined the method of automated text analysis, or using computers to analyze textual data, a method she helped introduce to Marketing.